HafizFasih/icp-book/icp-book/docs/part1-ideology/03-founding-fathers-iqbal.md

 Allama Iqbal's most significant political contribution was his presidential address at the annual session of the All India Muslim League in **Allahabad** on **December 29, 1930**.

 #### A Clear Vision
-At a time when Muslim leaders were still aiming for safeguards within a united India, Iqbal was the **first to articulate the demand for a separate homeland**.
+At a time when Muslim leaders were still aiming for protection within a united India, Iqbal was the **first to clearly state the demand for a separate homeland**.
 He stated:

 > "I would like to see the Punjab, North-West Frontier Province (NWFP), Sindh and Baluchistan amalgamated into a single state."